-Let Locals Share the Stories of their Home, Culture & Identity!
+Let Local Croatian People Share the Stories of Their Home, Culture & Identity!
 Dive in!

 Intrigued by the Croatian culture of Eastern Europe?
 While its claim to fame is the sun and surf along its long coastline on the Adriatic Sea, Croatian culture is very much alive and accessible today!
 Here’s BCD’s quick guide to the best experiences of Croatian culture, followed by a growing collection of pieces featuring local Croatian people sharing their insights into Croatian culture–check these stories and interview out for where to go off-the-beaten path—and who to meet!

 Croatia has long been a cultural crossroads, given its location at the junction of Western, Central and Southeastern Europe.
 Because of a geographic position that encompasses important sea channels north and south, and river routes between the east and west, Croatian culture represents a blend of four different civilizations.
 Croatian heritage is an intersection of influences from the Western Roman Empire and the Byzantine Empire—as well as a meeting point of the Middle European and Mediterranean cultures.

 With more than a thousand islands off its shores, Croatia has a well-deserved reputation as a sailor’s paradise.
 But the country has many fascinating regions other than the Dalmatian coast, like Istria, Međimurje, Lika, Zagorje and Slavonia—and they each have their own cultural tradition and identity because different areas were settled by people who came from different places.
 Croatians cherish their rich cultural heritage; many of the folk customs were kept alive as “acts of defiance” during the Croatian War of Independence, during which the Croatian people were the target of ethnic cleansing.